The most common myth in the use of cinnamon for orchids:

 Another myth appears in the cinnamon department.
 Cinnamon does very little for black rot in orchid roots.
 Even though it is a desiccant, it works for leaves but not stems, roots, crowns, or any other area of your orchid.

-If you read the black rot care page from the American Orchid SocietyOpens in a new tab., it recommends cinnamon as a treatment for fungicide.
+If you read the black rot care page from the American Orchid Society, it recommends cinnamon as a treatment for fungicide.
 Since fungus feed on bacteria, and cinnamon doesn’t allow bacteria to live, then yes, it does work.

 The same article also lists several other products you can use.
 “Drenching the affected plant with fungicide is also an option.
 Drenches of a protectant fungicide such as Truban or Terrazole are recommended if the disease is diagnosed early.
 For more advanced cases, a systemic fungicide such as Aliette or Subdue is more effective.
 Captan, Dithane M-45 and Physan 20 have also been recommended by some growers for control of black rot.”
 (Source: http://www.aos.org/orchids/orchid-pests-diseases/black-rot.aspx)